NFDI4Chem/knowledge_base/README.md

 - Use british english
 - headings with: # (primary), ## (secondary), ### (tertiary etc)

+## Source information

 - Citations (E.g. for journal articles): only cite doi (if available) and add link to doi - as opposed to a citation standard such as Angewandte, RSC etc. To cite to a footnote   which contains a citation, use a superscripted number.
+- For references, sources and/or further information/reading, please always use the heading "Sources and further information".
+- Use bullet points
+- Indicate if a source is written in German (e.g. - German: Article about ...)

 ## Adding images